ChambreDEcho/logistics-automation-bot/README.md

 # Logistics Automation Bot

-Automation system designed to monitor logistics platforms in real time using Python and Selenium.
+Python-based automation tool for monitoring logistics load boards in real time using Selenium.

 ## Overview
-This project was created to automate repetitive monitoring tasks in logistics workflows, reducing manual effort and improving response time when relevant routes are detected.
+This project was developed to reduce repetitive manual monitoring of available freight loads.
+It automates the process of refreshing the platform, preparing the load view, reading route information, comparing it against configured origin and destination values, and triggering an alert when a match is found.

 ## Features
+- Automated browser interaction with Selenium
-- Automated page refresh
+- Repeated refresh of available load listings
+- Dynamic detection of visible rows
-- Route matching based on configurable origin and destination values
+- Origin and destination matching from a configuration file
+- Logging of key events and errors
-- Real-time alerting when a match is detected
+- Visual and sound alert when a matching route is detected
-- Automated interaction flow for operational steps
-- Configuration-based logic for adaptable workflows

 ## Technologies
 - Python
 - Selenium
-- ChromeDriver
-- Configuration files
+- Tkinter
-- Process automation
+- Browser automation
+- Configuration-based route matching

+## Workflow
+1. Open the logistics platform
+2. Wait for user login
+3. Open the loads section
+4. Adjust the visible load filter
+5. Refresh results
+6. Read available rows safely
+7. Extract origin and destination information
+8. Compare values against configured routes
+9. Trigger an alert when a match is found

 ## Use Case
-The bot monitors a logistics platform, checks available loads, compares route information against predefined criteria, and triggers an alert when a match is found.
-It can also assist with automated interaction steps within the workflow.

-## Project Structure
-- `main.py` → main execution script
-- `utils/` → helper functions
-- `docs/` → workflow documentation
-- `screenshots/` → visual evidence of the project
-- `config.example.txt` → sample editable configuration

-## Goals
-- Reduce manual monitoring
-- Improve operational response time
-- Standardize repetitive tasks
-- Demonstrate practical automation skills
+This tool is intended to support operational workflows by reducing the need for constant manual refresh and route checking in logistics environments.

 ## Notes
-This repository is intended for educational and portfolio purposes.
-Sensitive credentials, private business data, and production-specific values should never be uploaded.
+This repository is shared for educational and portfolio purposes.
+Sensitive credentials, production-specific data, private business information, and live operational details are intentionally excluded.

-## Author
+## Author and Date
-ChambreDEcho April 5th 2026
+ChambreDEcho  5th April 2026